cvigueras/planing-poker/README.md

 Then
 - The Game is returned with the following details:
+    - UniqueId, Title, description, createdBy, round time, date expiration game and user associate to the Game.

+# Add user an existing game

+Given
+- An anonymous user want to join in a existing Game.

+When
+- An anonymous user request to be added to new Game by Game unique Guid.

+Then
+- The Game is returned with the following details:
-    - UniqueId, Title, description, createdBy, round time and date expiration game.
+    - UniqueId, Title, description, createdBy, round time, date expiration game and user associate to the Game included him.